MuhtasimTanmoy/MuhtasimTanmoy/README.md

 I'm a software engineer with a focus on distributed systems, data modeling, messaging, and financial domains.

 At present, I am primarily working on payment wallet microservices from the design to the deployment stage.
-Previously, I worked with messaging server backend and client apps, payment systems, and brokerage order management software.
+Previously, I worked with messaging server backend and client apps, payment systems.

 Additionally, I am actively learning and contributing to the web3 and p2p networking domain with `Rust` as the primary language.